-Calamondin Bars are a breakable bite that bring back the simplicity of sharp tastes together with a chalky crust highlighted by a powdered sugar and floury flavour.
-The combination of crumbly pastry, zesty filling and mouth-watering edges make this moreish recipe go down all to well.
+Calamondin Bars are a breakable bite that bring back the simplicity of sharp tastes together with a chalky crust, highlighted by a powdered sugar and floury flavour.
+The combination of crumbly pastry, zesty filling and mouth-watering edges make this moreish recipe go down all too well.
 Each layer exciting the tongue and tantalizing the taste buds with tangy vibes and sweet symphonies that explode into life the more you chomp.
 As you make your way up from the breakable base to the toothsome top, welded together by a smooth centre of sourish delight, you’ll find yourself carelessly craving for more.

 To make this simple recipe you will need;

 - One half cup of icing sugar

 Combined all the ingredients in a bowl until the dough is well combined.
 The consistency should be light and fluffy.
 Transfer onto a thin tray(10-12 inches) that is your desired shape and press down until even.
 Bake in a preheated oven on gas mark 4 (350F or 177C) for 22 minutes.
 Observe until the dough is slightly golden, then place on a cooling rack.

 - One-quarter cup and two tablespoons of squeezed calamondin juice (around 20-25 pieces of calamondin), (lemon or lime can also be used)

 - Two to four tablespoons of icing sugar for dusting.